-'Stronger links have also been forged with the community as students now see that the education struggle cannot be separated from the broader struggle for change in society'.
+Stronger links have also been forged with the community as students now see that the education struggle cannot be separated from the broader struggle for change in succety'.

-He said this understanding and the emphasis on mass based organisation and democratic decision making meant students were now concerned with continuous involvement, no longer confining their minutes to boycotts.
+He said this understanding and the emphasis on mass based organisation and democratic decision to live in the land of their birth. making meant students were now concerned with continuous involvement, no longer confining their consties to boycotts.

-The state has also had to find new the student movement is the main strategies to cope with the students of the 80's, he said.
-'The Verwoerd strategy that blacks he 'kept from the green pastures of the Europeans where they are not allowed to graze' has changed.
+'The state has also had to find new strategies to cope with the students of the 80's, he said.
+'The Verwoord strategy that blacks he 'kept from This was the key message of the green pastures of the Europeans where they are not allowed to graze' has changed.

 'Reform has become a keyword in total strategy today', he said, 'and education is now the main reform tool used to contain student activity.
-Reform aims to build a strong middle class as a buffer zone and to divide the community
+Reform aims to build a strong middle class as a butter zone and to divide the community